Graduate possibilities start with us

 Our Network Planning group is responsible for all aspects of planning the Queensland and interconnected transmission network which includes network analysis, demand and energy forecasting, operational advice and assessment of customer connections to Powerlink’s network.

-Our operational technology graduates will rotate through the Technical and Network Solutions division and build their knowledge and capability in digital and telecommunication networks, energy management systems, cyber security and asset performance.
+Our operational technology graduates rotate across a 5-year program, within our Energy and Digital Management group, building knowledge and capability in digital and telecommunication networks, energy management systems, network management applications and cyber security.

 Our OT Cyber Security team protect Powerlink’s considerable asset base from a dynamic cyber security threat landscape.